deeptestai/genai_tigs/README.md

 ```
 Replace mnist with svhn or cifar10 to run the GAN for the other datasets.

-Similarly, after downloading or training the gan model, run the sinvad script for cdcgan.
+Similarly, after downloading or training the gan model, run the tig script for cdcgan.
 ```
 python sinvad_cdcgan_master.py --dataset mnist
 ```